littleBitsman/cloudbit-software/README.md

 2. install the Rust tools for your OS if you don't already have them (`rustup`, `cargo`, etc.)
 3. run `rustup target add armv5te-unknown-linux-musleabi`
 4. run `cargo install cross`
-5. run `cross install --release --target armv5te-unknown-linux-musleabi`
+5. run `cross build --release --target armv5te-unknown-linux-musleabi`
 6. your binary will be found at `./target/armv5te-unknown-linux-musleabi/release/cloud_client`